Enigmatic-Smile/docs/stream/sdks/react-native/reference.md

 Depending on what you want to display in the banner image, you might need to experiment a bit to make sure that nothing important from the image is hidden.
 The most important information should be displayed in the centre of the banner image.

-#### enableCardScanner: Bool
+#### enableCardScanner

+Expected type: `boolean`

-Default value: `false`.
+Default value: `false`

 When set to `true`, enables card camera scanning feature in the card details screen.
 Cardholders will be able to click a button to scan their card using their iPhone camera.
 After card scanning is finalized, the user will go to our normal card enrollment UI with the card details prefilled.
-When `false`, the [`shouldAutoScanCard`](#shouldautoscancard-bool) property will be ignored.
+When `false`, the [`shouldAutoScanCard`](#shouldautoscancard) property will be ignored.

 > Note: The card scanning feature does not work well with all types of cards.

-#### shouldAutoScanCard: Bool
+#### shouldAutoScanCard

+Expected type: `boolean`

-Default value: `false`.
+Default value: `false`

-When set to `true` and when [`enableCardScanner`](#enablecardscanner-bool) is set to `true`, this will automatically starts card camera scanning UI, in the card details screen.
+When set to `true` and when [`enableCardScanner`](#enablecardscanne) is set to `true`, this will automatically starts card camera scanning UI, in the card details screen.
 After card scanning is finalized, the user will go to our normal card enrollment UI with the card details prefilled.

 ### Properties that are not in use for Transaction Stream programs

 The following properties are only useful when enrolling cards in a Select Transactions program.

-#### programName: String
+#### consentText.programName

+Expected type: `string`

-Default value: `"our"`
+Default value: `'our'`

 This value is used in the consent text when enrolling a card issued in a United States or Canada, in a Select Transactions program.

 ## Methods

+### Fidel.setup(params, callback)

+It sets up all the [properties](#properties) and [callbacks](#callbacks).
+This function is designed to be called only **once** during the lifecycle of your app.

+Parameters:
+- `params`: a JavaScript object containing all the [properties](#properties) useful for your application.
+- `callback`: the main callback in which you will receive different types of results as received during the card enrollment flow.

-### start(from:)
+### Fidel.start()

 Starts a card enrollment flow.
-If you set the [`programType`](#programtype-programtype) to:
+If you set the [`programType`](#programtype) to:
-1. `.transactionStream`, a verified card enrollment flow will be started, for your Transaction Stream program (usually used by Expense Management applications).
+1. `Fidel.ProgramType.transactionStream`, a verified card enrollment flow will be started, for your Transaction Stream program (usually used by Expense Management applications).
-2. `.transactionSelect`, a regular card enrollment flow will be started, for your Transaction Select program (usually used by Loyalty applications).
+2. `Fidel.ProgramType.transactionSelect`, a regular card enrollment flow will be started, for your Transaction Select program (usually used by Loyalty applications).

-#### Parameters
-- `startingViewController: UIViewController`: the `UIViewController` that will start the card enrollment flow.
-This is a *mandatory* parameter.

 ### verifyCard(from:cardVerificationConfiguration:)